What is Data?

-Output returned by ‘Google Search’
+The output returned by ‘Google Search’

 Examples Of Semi-structured Data

-Personal data stored in a XML file-
+Personal data stored in an XML file-

 <rec><name>Prashant Rao</name><sex>Male</sex><age>35</age></rec> <rec><name>Seema R.</name><sex>Female</sex><age>41</age></rec> <rec><name>Satish Mane</name><sex>Male</sex><age>29</age></rec> <rec><name>Subrato Roy</name><sex>Male</sex><age>26</age></rec> <rec><name>Jeremiah J.</name><sex>Male</sex><age>35</age></rec>

-Data Growth over years
+Data Growth over the years

 Please note that web application data, which is unstructured, consists of log files, transaction history files etc. OLTP systems are built to work with structured data wherein data is stored in relations (tables).

-(i) Volume – The name 'Big Data' itself is related to a size which is enormous.
-Size of data plays very crucial role in determining value out of data.
-Also, whether a particular data can actually be considered as a Big Data or not, is dependent upon volume of data.
-Hence, ‘Volume’ is one characteristic which needs to be considered while dealing with 'Big Data'.
+(i) Volume – The name Big Data itself is related to a size which is enormous.
+Size of data plays a very crucial role in determining value out of data.
+Also, whether a particular data can actually be considered as a Big Data or not, is dependent upon the volume of data.
+Hence, ‘Volume’ is one characteristic which needs to be considered while dealing with Big Data solutions.

-(ii) Variety – The next aspect of 'Big Data' is its variety.
+(ii) Variety – The next aspect of Big Data is its variety.

 (iii) Velocity – The term ‘velocity’ refers to the speed of generation of data.
 How fast the data is generated and processed to meet the demands, determines real potential in the data.

-Big Data Velocity deals with the speed at which data flows in from sources like business processes, application logs, networks and social media sites, sensors, Mobile devices, etc. The flow of data is massive and continuous.
+Big Data Velocity deals with the speed at which data flows in from sources like business processes, application logs, networks, and social media sites, sensors, Mobile devices, etc. The flow of data is massive and continuous.

 (iv) Variability – This refers to the inconsistency which can be shown by the data at times, thus hampering the process of being able to handle and manage the data effectively.

-Ability to process 'Big Data' brings in multiple benefits, such as-
+Ability to process Big Data in DBMS brings in multiple benefits, such as-

-• Businesses can utilize outside intelligence while taking decisions
+- Businesses can utilize outside intelligence while taking decisions

 Access to social data from search engines and sites like facebook, twitter are enabling organizations to fine tune their business strategies.

-• Improved customer service
+- Improved customer service

-Traditional customer feedback systems are getting replaced by new systems designed with 'Big Data' technologies.
+Traditional customer feedback systems are getting replaced by new systems designed with Big Data technologies.
 In these new systems, Big Data and natural language processing technologies are being used to read and evaluate consumer responses.

-• Early identification of risk to the product/services, if any
+- Early identification of risk to the product/services, if any

-• Better operational efficiency
+- Better operational efficiency

-'Big Data' technologies can be used for creating staging area or landing zone for new data before identifying what data should be moved to the data warehouse.
-In addition, such integration of 'Big Data' technologies and data warehouse helps organization to offload infrequently accessed data.
+Big Data technologies can be used for creating a staging area or landing zone for new data before identifying what data should be moved to the data warehouse.
+In addition, such integration of Big Data technologies and data warehouse helps an organization to offload infrequently accessed data.